2026 Regular Session

 - SB 1537 Requires the members of a board of education of a community college district to have an official electronic mail address that is posted on a publicly accessible website.

-- SB 1538 Requires district school boards to admit all students to all schools and programs of the school district.
+- SB 1538 Requires district school boards to admit all students to all schools and instructional programs of the school district.

 - SB 1539 Allows an individual to verify whether cattle are pregnant without holding a valid license issued by the Oregon State Veterinary Medical Examining Board under certain circumstances.